Moumita2023/Data-Projects/README.md

 Welcome to my **Data Projects** repository!
 This repository has all my personal data projects which includes data analysis, python, machine learning, data visualization with power BI, Tableau and EDA.

+## How to Use the Repository:

+This repository contains all the source files, including Tableau `.twbx` files, Power BI `.pbix`, 'ipynb' files, and any data used for creating these visualizations.

+### Folder Structure:
+- **Data Visualization-Tableau Dashboards**: Contains all Tableau workbook files and related resources.
+- **Data Visualization Power BI dashboards**: Contains all Power BI report files and related resources.
+- **Machine Learning & Python Projects**: Contains all python and machine learning model personal and academic projects

 ## Tableau Dashboard

 ### Access the Tableau Dashboard: